What is DMARC (Domain-based Message Authentication, Reporting & Conformance)?

 Note that there is the "identifier alignment" concept in both of the options above: DMARC introduces the identifier alignment concept to ensure that what the end user perceives as the email sender in his email agent is indeed authenticated.
 SPF by itself doesn't authenticate the header from address, neither does DKIM.

-What's more, SPF or DKIM doesn't have reporting capabilities built in, therefore, it's hard for implementers to know the percentages of authenticated and unauthenticated emails.
+What's more, neither SPF nor DKIM has reporting capabilities built in, therefore, it's hard for implementers to know the percentages of authenticated and unauthenticated emails.
 This lack of reporting capabilities has hindered SPF and DKIM implementations in the past.

 DMARC has reporting capabilities for both aggregate and forensic reports.
-The aggregate reports contain aggregate statistics on email authentication, and are sent periodically to the designated mailbox specified by the
+DMARC aggregate reports contain aggregate statistics on email authentication, and are sent periodically to the designated mailbox specified by the

 rua tag in the DMARC record.
-The forensic (failure) reports are sent almost immediately after an email fails authentication, to the mailbox specified by the
+DMARC forensic (failure) reports are sent almost immediately after an email fails authentication, to the mailbox specified by the

 ruf tag in the DMARC record.
 Please bear in mind though, only a few email service providers support forensic reports, while all mainstream email service providers now support aggregate reports.

 How effective is DMARC?

 In short, very effective.
-If properly implemented in the reject mode, DMARC should be 100% effective in rejecting spoofing emails on the target domain, providing that neither SPF nor DKIM is compromised.
+If properly implemented in the reject mode, DMARC should be 100% effective in rejecting spoofing emails on the subject domain, providing that neither SPF nor DKIM is compromised.

 Should every business implement DMARC?

 Most businesses nowadays haven't caught up on DMARC.
 They might have SPF or DKIM implemented, but not DMARC.
 This still leaves huge security loopholes for email spoofing/phishing, as neither SPF nor DKIM has identifier alignment.

 If your business hasn't implemented DMARC, I suggest that you do so as soon as possible.
 Implementing DMARC is not hard.
 You can simply start by generating a DMARC record in the monitoring mode, and publish it in the DNS.
-Then you can check the aggregate reports to see how the email statistics on your domain look like.
+Then you can check the aggregate reports to see how the email authentication statistics on your domain look like.

 Once you are getting hang of it, move on to the quarantine mode, and ultimately to the reject mode for full protection.